Fran-B/hello-world/README.md

 Normally this would read something like: documentation is in <a href="index.html">index.html</a>.
 However, it seems that only links to the source, rather than actually showing the HTML content.

+So youshould be able to find the documentation pages at <a href="https://fran-b.github.io/hello-world/">https://fran-b.github.io/hello-world/</a>

 This is where we make our third edit for practice.